World War Two - More War

 16th August saw further Luftwaffe attacks.
 No.111 Squadron was airborne just before midday en-route to RAF Hawkinge when it was redirected towards Dungeness on the Kent coast.
 A mass formation of around 200 hundred Dornier Do17s and their Messerschmitt Bf109 fighter escorts were heading towards South-East England across the English Channel.
 No.111 Squadron engaged and claimed three Dorniers and one Bf109 in the engagement but lost two of their own- Flight Lieutenant Henry M. Ferriss, DFC and Flight Sergeant R. Carnall.

 For the Luftwaffe the day and attacks were a failure.
-In resulted in losses to them in the ratio of over 2.5:1 against the RAF and became known as Black Thursday.
+It resulted in their heaviest losses in the campaign with a ratio of loses of over 2.5:1 against the RAF and became known as Schwarzer Donnerstag (Black Thursday).

 Sunday 18th August- The Hardest Day